 In August 2018, the Financial Accounting Standards Board ("FASB") issued Accounting Standards Update ("ASU") No. 2018-13, "Fair Value Measurement (Topic 820): Disclosure Framework - Changes to the Disclosure Requirements for Fair Value Measurement."
 ASU No. 2018-13 amends Fair Value Measurement (Topic 820) to add, remove, and modify fair value measurement disclosure requirements.
-The ASU's changes to disclosures aim to improve the effectiveness of Topic 820's disclosure requirements under the aforementioned FASB disclosure framework project.
-The Company adopted the disclosure requirements of ASU No. 2018-13 in this Form 10-Q for the three-months ended March 31, 2020 and determined it had no impact on its fair value disclosures herein.
+The ASU's changes to disclosures aim to improve the effectiveness of Topic 820's disclosure requirements of ASU No. 2018-13 in the first quarter of 2020.
+The Company adopted the disclosure requirements of ASU No. 2018-13 in the first quarter of disclosures herein.